timdp/fancy-rollup/README.md

 ## Purpose

-Rollup already has the ability to run multiple builds concurrently.
+Rollup has the ability to create multiple bundles from a single invocation of the `rollup` command.
 All you need to do is export an array of build configurations from your configuration file.
+Great, right?

+Well, using this method, a single Rollup process will simply create all the configured bundles in sequence.
+Unfortunately, that can get pretty slow.
+Computers are great at parallelization, so what you probably want to do instead is run your builds concurrently.

-However, Rollup will just run those builds in parallel within the same process, and therefore only leverage one CPU core.
-You could create a configuration file per build configuration yourself and invoke `rollup` multiple times, but even after you've set that up, you'll still have to find a way to report progress from each of the builds in a comprehensive way.
+To accomplish that, you _could_ create a configuration file per build and invoke `rollup` once for each of those files.
+Once you've figured out how to coordinate all that, you'd probably turn your attention to reporting progress from each of the builds in a comprehensive way.

 What fancy-rollup does is handle all this for you.
 Firstly, it will start multiple Node processes that each run Rollup, using all of your machine's